jwodder/inplace/README.rst

 ``name``, ``backup``, and ``backup_ext`` can be ``str``, filesystem-encoded ``bytes``, or path-like objects.

-Once open, ``InPlace`` instances act as filehandles with the usual filehandle attributes, specifically::
+``InPlace`` instances act as read-write filehandles with the usual filehandle attributes, specifically::

     __iter__()              __next__()              closed